The secret to a perfect selfie? Add some math.

 The best portraits incorporate something called a Fibonacci Spiral.
 It spreads like a Nautilus shell, touching each side of a rectangle that is 1.618 times deeper than it is wide.
 On the Mona Lisa, for example, the spiral begins at her wrist, at the bottom of the image, and then extends over her shoulder, into the background, before crossing the top of her head.
 Then it tightens, touching her chin, her dimple, and the tip of her nose.
 That centers the image in a way that makes the eyes seem to follow you.

-Heather Cole, lecturer in digital arts, teaches Fibonacci in her photography and digital art classes at Behrend.
+Heather Cole, lecturer in digital arts, teaches Fibonacci in her photography and digital art classes at Penn State Behrend.
 Some of her students carry fancy DSLR cameras.
-Other use their phones.
-With both groups, Cole begins with the fundamentals of composition: color, line, shape, value, and form.
+Others use their phones.
+With both groups, Cole begins with the fundamentals of composition: color, line, shape, value and form.

-“We are always looking at how we teach, and the skills we teach with, to see if there are better or more creative ways to engage our students,” said Dr. Sharon Dale, professor of art history and chair of the DIGIT and Arts Administration programs.
+“We are always looking at how we teach, and the skills we teach with, to see if there are better or more creative ways to engage our students,” said Sharon Dale, [A student builds a digital animation in a Penn State Behrend lab.] professor of art history and chair of the DIGIT and Arts Administration programs.
 “Most of our students are digital natives.
 This is the language they speak.”

 The DIGIT curriculum prepares them to both embrace and look beyond the technology, which does have a shelf life.

 “We aren’t just teaching them a particular set of digital skills,” Dale said.
 “We’re teaching them how to think on a variety of platforms in a variety of different ways.”